a11y-tool-sandbox/eslint-plugin-ember-a11y-testing/README.md

 ### Rule: ember-a11y-testing/a11y-audit-no-expression

 Ensures that `a11yAudit` is actually called instead of just referenced in a test.
+This can help prevent false positives when the audit isn't actually ran.

 Not Allowed: